ModeShape/modeshape-performance/README.md

 To test the performance of another JCR 2.0 compliant repository or another version of ModeShape or Jackrabbit, simply copy one of the existing `tests` modules and change it to have the correct dependencies and to initialize the JCR repository.
 Be sure to add your module to the parent `pom.xml` and as a dependency in `perf-tests-report/pom.xml`.

+## Repository configurations

+Currently each of the different modules defines two test configurations:

+* `local-inmemory` configures and tests a self-contained non-clustered memory-only repository
+* `local-filesystem` configures and tests a self-contained non-clustered repository that persists to the local file system

+Each repository implementation has support for both configurations, though the file system persistence is implemented quite differently and thus each has different benefits, liabilities, and even configuration settings.
+Consequently, take caution comparing the performance of these different configurations.

 ## Usage

-To use the framework in its current version, you need to use Maven (2.x or greater).
-Once you have the source code, all you need to run is `mvn clean install` from the parent module (which means that all the tests against all the repositories will be run).
+To use the framework in its current version, you need to use Maven (3.x or greater).
+Once you have the source code, you can either run a script that runs all of the tests in each module against all repository configurations, or run the individual Maven command to run all of the tests in each module against a single repository configuration.

+To run the script:

+    $ bin/run.sh

+To following Maven commands are equivalent:

+    $ mvn clean install -Plocal-inmemory
+    $ mvn clean install -Plocal-filesystem

+Note that each Maven command runs a single profile (configuration) at a time.

 ### Reporting

-Once the test have been run, the following reports are generated:

-- `<module-name>/target/classes/test-data-output/perf-report.txt` - a plain text file, which contains some statistical information (5 number summary and standard deviation) for each test run
-- `perf-tests-report/reports/yyyy-MM-dd_hh-mm-ss - a set of box charts for each test run, generated using http://informationandvisualization.de/blog/box-plot.

-## Tests

-The performance tests are grouped into several subpackages inside `org.modeshape.jcr.perftests`:

-- init - contains the tests which measure initialization performance
-- query - contains the tests which measure query performance
-- read - contains the tests which measure read performance
-- write - contains the tests which measure write performance
+The reports for each test are placed in `reports/{timestamp}`.
+This makes it very easy to run lots of tests and keep all of the results.
+Note that the normal `mvn clean` command does not remove any of the generated reports, so they need to be removed manually.

 ### Adding new tests

 To add a new test, all you need to do is subclass the `org.modeshape.jcr.perftests.AbstractPerformanceTestSuite` class inside the
 `perf-tests-api` module.

-## Configuration
+## Test parameters

-The following configuration options are available for tweaking the framework:
+There are several files that control how the tests are configured.
+Under the `perf-tests-api/src/main/resources` are three properties files:

 - `runner.properties` - configuration file which controls the global parameters for the test runner